-- 83. Nothing in Principle A or in rules based on that principle affects the exemptions to which various members of diplomatic missions or consular posts are entitled under the general rules of international law or under multilateral instruments such as the Vienna Convention on Diplomatic Relations and the Vienna Convention on Consular Relations.
-These exemptions are applicable regardless of whether or not specific exemptions are granted with respect to government employees providing services in the context of a particular government-to-government aid project. - 84.
-Principle A includes the exception, which is found in paragraph 1 of Article 19 of the UN Model and OECD Model and in the two Vienna Conventions mentioned in the previous paragraph, that recognizes that a recipient country may tax the remuneration paid to local personnel who are permanent residents or nationals of that country.
-That exception is intended to ensure that locally-recruited personnel (e.g. translators or security guards hired for the duration of a government-to-government aid project) are not entitled to the same treatment as employees of a state sent to a foreign country. - 85.
+Consular Relations.30 These exemptions are applicable regardless of whether or not specific exemptions are granted with respect to government employees providing services in the context of a particular government-to-government aid project.

+- 84. Principle A includes the exception, which is found in paragraph 1 of Article 19 of the UN and OECD models and in the two Vienna conventions mentioned in the previous paragraph, that recognizes that a recipient country may tax the remuneration paid to local personnel who are permanent residents or nationals of that country.
+That exception is intended to ensure that locally-recruited personnel (e.g. translators or security guards of the recipient country hired for the duration of a government-to-government aid project) are not entitled to the same treatment as employees of a State who are sent to a foreign country. - 85.
 Principle A does not address the treatment of employees of international organizations as there is less international consensus on this issue.
-In any event, the tax treatment of employees of international organizations in the states that are members of that organization is often regulated by the agreements under which these organizations are established.
+In any event, the tax treatment of employees of international organizations in the States that are members of that organization is often regulated by the agreements under which these organizations are established.